 62 Pages Posted: 8 Oct 2018 Last revised: 21 Sep 2021

 We examine why corporate social responsibility (CSR) practices vary across countries and firms, and the value implications.
 We propose that the national cultural dimension of individualism is a key determinant of cross-country differences in firm-level CSR practices.
 Moreover, we identify country- and firm-level channels linking individualism, firms’ CSR practices, and firm value.
-Using a sample of 30,399 firm-year observations representing 4,279 firms from 49 countries over 2003–2015 and employing a hierarchical linear model, we find that individualism is positively associated with firm-level CSR practices, with two country-level channels—freedom of the press, protection of equal rights, and income inequality—and two firm-level channels—board diversity and corporate transparency—linking individualism to CSR practices.
-Moreover, both between and within countries, we find a positive association between firm-level CSR practices and firm value, with three firm-level channels — cash flow, cash flow variability, and cost of equity — linking CSR practices to firm value.
-Finally, we find that internationalization weakens the role of national culture; however, it accentuates the positive association between firm-level CSR practices and firm value is stronger in more individualistic countries.
+Using a sample of 30,399 firm-year observations representing 4,279 firms from 49 countries over the 2003–2015 period and applying hierarchical linear modeling, we find that individualism is positively associated with firm-level CSR practices, with two country-level channels—freedom of the press, protection of equal rights, and income inequality—and two firm-level channels—board diversity and corporate transparency—linking individualism to CSR.
+Both between and within countries, we find a positive association between firm-level CSR practices and value, with three firm-level channels—cash flow, cash flow variability, and cost of equity—linking CSR practices to firm value.
+This positive association is stronger in more individualistic countries.
+Finally, we find that internationalization weakens the role of national culture; however, it accentuates the positive association between firm-level CSR practices and firm value.

 JEL Classification: G18; G31; G32